DhayaaAnbajagane/Aarambam/README.md

 (The first two letters of the logo are from the Tamil script.
 You can do a process of elimination using the English letters to guess what those letters' sounds are ;) )

 ## Environment
-The python part of the code has a few dependencies --- namely `numpy`, `scipy`, `tqdm`, `joblib`, and `threadpoolctl`.
+The python part of the code has a few dependencies --- namely `numpy`, `scipy`, `tqdm`, `joblib`, `cython` and `threadpoolctl`.
 The last one is more non-standard but is very helpful in managing oversubscription.
 I promise it is easy to install!
 The C-level code has its own dependencies, I list them below in the Installation instructions.
 You can do install all of these from conda-forge:

 ```bash
 conda create -p {YOUR_ENV_PATH}